Josh Allen Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Matchup vs. New York

-- Allen averaged 207.1 passing yards per game in seven matchups against the Jets, 71.4 yards below his over/under for Sunday.
+- In seven matchups against the Jets, Allen averaged 207.1 passing yards per game, 73.4 yards fewer than his over/under in Sunday's game.

-- Allen threw at least a pair of touchdown passes twice in those contests against the Jets, while throwing a touchdown pass in three games.
+- Allen threw a touchdown pass in three of those games against the Jets, and threw multiple TDs twice.

-- The 276.8 yards per game the Jets are conceding through the air makes them the NFL's 30th-ranked pass defense.
+- The 276.8 passing yards the Jets give up per game makes them the NFL's 30th-ranked pass defense this season.

-- The Jets have allowed 26 passing TDs this year (1.6 per game), ranking them 19th among NFL defenses.
+- The Jets have given up 26 touchdowns through the air (1.6 per game).
+They are 19th in the NFL in that category.

 Recent Performances

-- He also carried the ball 15 times for 81 yards, averaging 5.4 yards per carry while scoring two touchdowns on the ground.
+- He also added 81 yards on 15 carries, averaging 5.4 yards per carry while rushing for two touchdowns.

+- Allen has put up 644 passing yards (214.7 per game) and has a 56.1% completion percentage this year (60-of-107) over his last three games, while throwing six touchdowns and four interceptions.

-- He also has 169 rushing yards on 30 carries with two touchdowns, averaging 56.3 yards per game.
+- He also has 169 rushing yards on 30 carries (plus two rushing touchdowns), averaging 56.3 yards per game on the ground.

 Allen's Buffalo Teammates